dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 13.5.5.
 Project files

 Commands on the Dafny CLI that can be passed a Dafny file, can also be passed a Dafny project file.
 Such a project file may define which Dafny files the project contains, and which Dafny options it uses.
-The project file must be a [TOML](https://toml.io/en/) file, ending in the extension `.toml`.
+The project file must be a [TOML](https://toml.io/en/) file named `dafny.toml`.
 Here's an example of a Dafny project file:

 ```toml
 includes = ["src/**/*.dfy"]